sylbeth/gdext-generation/README.md

 # Limitations

-The feature "simple_find_icons" is not a perfect way of finding the icons for each GDExtension custom node, since it doesn't account for comments.
-If you experience problems due to this fact, due let us know, there may be a fix for it, but "find_icons" is in development to have a parser that will not fail, so consider changing features if you think it's worth it for you.
+The feature "find_icons" uses regex to do its work.
+It's not a perfect way of finding the icons for each GDExtension custom node, but it always resets after each file, so one file's contents failing can only affect itself.
+It does so by searching for lines that contain both `"base"` and `"="`, then trying to find the name of the base.
+Same with `"struct"`.
+The only ways it could fail is if that exact appearance is in a comment or string, has comments in between or extends over more than a line.
+I believe these to be reasonable compromises, as searching for more than these would only make the code slower, and any reasonably formatted code would have `"base ="` in the same line and for `"base = NameBase"`, or struct `"NameStruct {"` to appear on their own in a comment is hard enough, and the auto found icons can ALWAYS be overriden by custom icons that just happen to be the editor's.
+In any case, if one thinks otherwise, here are other ways to implement this.
+1: A pretty barebones Rust parser, 2: Preprocessing strings and comments in a file before doing the search, 3: Searching for the `impl INameOfBase for StructName`.
+If you experience problems due to this fact, due let us know, there may be a fix for it.

+There is also an issue with structs that use generics, or structs that don't follow the standard.
+These, may not be found at all, so it's best to just add them as custom.

 # Acknowledgements